hsteinshiromoto/hsteinshiromoto/README.md

 Welcome to my portfolio.
 You can check out these projects:

-* [Cartorio](http://www.github.com/hsteinshiromoto/cartorio): A wrapper on the logging module for Python that provides a simple and easy-to-use interface for logging.
+- [Cartorio](http://www.github.com/hsteinshiromoto/cartorio): A wrapper on the logging module for Python that provides a simple and easy-to-use interface for logging.

+- [Python.template](https://github.com/hsteinshiromoto/python.template): A template for new Python projects with containerization.

-* [DataToolkit](https://github.com/hsteinshiromoto/datatoolkit): A collection of tools for visualization and data processing for exploratory data analysis.
+- [DataToolkit](https://github.com/hsteinshiromoto/datatoolkit): A collection of tools for visualization and data processing for exploratory data analysis.

-* [Tufte](https://github.com/hsteinshiromoto/tufte): A Tufte-inspired style of data plotting.
+- [Tufte](https://github.com/hsteinshiromoto/tufte): A Tufte-inspired style of data plotting.

-* [TeX.Beamer](https://github.com/hsteinshiromoto/tex.beamer): A  Presentation Template for XeLaTeX.
+- [TeX.Beamer](https://github.com/hsteinshiromoto/tex.beamer): A  Presentation Template for XeLaTeX.

 ## How to support